eudoxia0/eudoxia0.github.io/article/_posts/2023-07-11-type-systems-memory-safety.md

 ## Borrowing {#borrow}

-- the core idea of borrowing is to suspend ownership for a duration in time that can be statically determined
+The core idea of borrowing is to suspend linear/affine type rules for some delimited time.
+It's kind of a combination of region-based memory management with linear/affine types.

-  - usually a lexical scope
-  - there's two ways to do this, and they have significant trade offs
+There's two ways to do this: first-class and second-class references.
-  - one way is first-class references, how Rust does it
-  - another is second-class references, how Val and C# do it
-- rules:
-  - at all times, a linear/affine variable can be:
-    - not borrowed
-    - borrowed immutable any number of times
-    - borrowed mutable once
-  - the point is that a variable can have multiple readers, but no writers, or, one and only one writer and no readers at the same time

 ## First-Class References {#ref1}